01235-anuj/Walmart-sales-Data-Analysis/README.md

 from walmart
 Group By payment_method
 ```
-   -Determine the min,max,avg rating of the category for each city.
+   - Determine the min,max,avg rating of the category for each city.
 List the city,avg_rating,min_rating,max_rating.]

 ```sq
 select